How to choose a cataract surgeon

 No IOL of any kind produces perfect results for every person, and your cataract surgeon should make sure you understand that.

 All cataract surgeons who insert premium IOLs also are skilled with standard IOLs.
 However, not all surgeons who insert standard IOLs will use premium IOLs in a procedure.

-If your surgeon chooses not to insert premium IOLs, ask why and then get a second opinion from a surgeon who does use these types of IOLs.
+If your surgeon chooses not to use premium IOLs, ask why and then get a second opinion from a surgeon who does use these types of IOLs.

-You also can validate a cataract surgeon's credentials by checking online membership lists or directories of professional organizations such as the American Academy of Ophthalmology or American Society of Cataract and Refractive Surgery.
-State licensing boards also can validate a surgeon's credentials, as can the National Practitioner Data Bank.
+You also can validate a cataract surgeon’s credentials by checking online membership lists or directories of professional organizations such as the American Academy of Ophthalmology (AAO) or the American Society of Cataract and Refractive Surgery (ASCRS).
+State licensing boards can also validate a surgeon’s credentials, as can the National Practitioner Data Bank.

 You should be able to count on your cataract surgeon to guide you regarding exactly which procedure best fits your needs and personality.